Abwehr spy radio set

 After cleaning the four fixed base contacts, and the two dumbbell-shaped movable

-contacts, the switch was reassembled, using three small 2 mm
+contacts, the switch was reassembled, using 2 mm

-crews to replace the rivets and a drop of locking varnish to prevent them
+screws to replace the rivets and a drop of contemporary locking varnish to keep them

 The image above shows the disassembled double-pole power switch, with its